mwitzenm/OCP-4-0-Role-Label-Change/README.md

 ---
 How does it differ between OCP 3 and OCP 4?
 ---
+The days in which we label nodes to move workloads there does not function the same in 4.0.
 The ability to change the labels is trivial but I would suggest that editing a resource such as an existing machineset that was create by default should be avoided.
 Just becasue you can do it does not mean you want too.
 The basic primatives in how and why to create a machineset is well documented in `https://github.com/openshift/training/blob/master/docs/05-infrastructure-nodes.md` how to add a machineset and modify the appropriate labels that will then create a series of nodes to the labels to be applied and thus workloads to be applied to those nodes via the label.

 ---
 Which ones are on private subnets?
 Which ones are on public subnets and security groups?